stachuman/boox-template-generator/TUTORIAL.md

 6. Add large box for writing
 7. Preview and adjust spacing

 That's it!
-You've created your first master page template.
+You've created your first page design template.

 ---